HunterKane/Black-Friday-Analysis-/README.md

 For this project, I was interestested in using Black Friday data to better understand:

 Black Friday is a major retail shopping event that has a great impact on businesses that participate.
-For many businesses Black Friday helps produces enough sales to overcome lagging months and return a profit.
+For many businesses Black Friday helps produce enough sales to overcome lagging months and return a profit.
 Analyzing the data can reveal the patterns and trends found during Balck Friday.
 Which in turn can be used to help business owners prepare better for the shopping event.

 __We want to know if a store had to prepare for Black Friday this information would be valuable:__